NtLitvinenko/CRS/README.md

 # CRS - New innovation project
-CRS is Console Render System and created for creating easy games
+CRS is Console Render System.
+CRS is needed to create games and projects in console.